 West Dean, West Sussex

-Valley Builders were fortunate enough to be contracted to undertake the restoration of c14th century Dovecote at Westdean.
+We were delighted to be contracted to undertake a restoration of the 14th century Dovecote at Westdean.

 Winner of the Sussex Heritage Trust Award for Landscape and Garden.